Maximize Shop Space with a Custom Lumber Rack

 5 - Cut Plywood to Size

 You’ll also need to cut notches both in the bins to go around the lag screws and side shelves to go around the 2x4s.
-I marked the bins by holding them up to the vertical supports instead of trying to measure and transfer.
+I marked the bins by holding them up to the vertical supports instead of trying to measure and transfer them.
 You can also do this with the shelves and 2x4 side supports.

 Use your jigsaw to cut the notches in all plywood pieces.